 Albumin is a human plasma derived product manufactured in Australia by CSL.
 The product is a clear or slightly non-transparent, almost colourless, yellow, amber or green solution.
 In Australia albumin is available in two concentration and four presentation sizes as per the table below:

-ALBUMEX 20 is a 20% human albumin solution for intravenous administration containing 200g/L of albumin.
+Albumex 20 is a 20% human albumin solution for intravenous administration containing 200g/L of albumin.
 The main functions of Albumex 20 are to retain fluid in the blood stream and to carry intermediate products in the blood.
-Albumex 20 may be used when the quantity of albumin in the blood is low (hypoproteinaemia) in the acutely ill patient, for resuscitation in shock due to acute loss of blood or plasma, in extensive burns, respiratory distress syndrome, blood purification (haemodialysis) and plasma exchange.
+Albumex 20 may be used when the quantity of albumin in the blood is low (hypoproteinaemia) in acutely ill patients, for resuscitation in shock due to acute loss of blood or plasma, in extensive burns, respiratory distress syndrome, blood purification (haemodialysis) and plasma exchange.
 The smaller vial size (10 ml) is largely used in paediatrics and demand is very patient specific.

 Clotting factor and other products